foosasugaome/express-finance/README.md

 ### Search stocks
 * This is tied to the search bar in the navigation.
 Any searches done will be displayed here.
-* Buttons to add to `Portfolio`  or `Watchlist` will diplayed  besided the results.
+* Buttons to add to `Portfolio`  or `Watchlist` will diplayed  beside the results.
-* Links to each stocks information will be available here.
+* Links to each stock information will be available here.

 ### Company profile
 * This will display the company's financial information as well as stock prices.